qBioTurin/epischool-abm/README.md

 - _num-groups_: number of groups in which the classrooms are divided (1 not staggered admissions, 2 staggered admissions).
 - _mean-incubation-duration-in-days_: average number of incubation days.
 - _mean-infection-duration-in-days_: average number of infection days.
+- _mean-recovery-duration-in-days_: average number of days necessary to become again a susceptible after a recovery.
 - _num-of-quarantine-days_: number of quarantine days.
 - _dad-%_: percentage of distance learning.
 - _virus-variant_: different variants of the SARS-CoV-2 virus (_alfa_, _beta_, _delta_, _omicron BA.1_ and _omicron BA.2_) [6].